Bali Diving Course: Learn to Dive in the Beautiful Waters of Bali, Indonesia

 Emergency First Response

-The EFR course typically involves both classroom sessions and hands-on training exercises, and covers the following topics:
+The EFR course typically involves both classroom sessions and hands-on training exercises and covers the following topics:

 2. Secondary Care (First Aid): The course covers a wide range of first aid techniques, including wound care, management of fractures and dislocations, and the management of shock, choking, and other medical emergencies.